facebook/react-native-website/docs/flexbox.md

         <View style={{height: 100, backgroundColor: 'steelblue'}} />
       </View>
     );
-  }
 };

+export default AlignitemsBasics;
 ```

 ![Align Items](https://cdn-images-1.medium.com/max/800/1*evkM7zfxt-9p-HJ1M0Bh2g.png)

-### Align Self
+## Align Self

-[`alignSelf`](https://facebook.github.io/react-native/docs/layout-props#alignself) has the same options and effect as `alignItems` but instead of affecting the children within a container, you can apply this property to a single child to change its alignment within its parent. `alignSelf` overrides any option set by the parent with `alignItems`.
+[`alignSelf`](layout-props#alignself) has the same options and effect as `alignItems` but instead of affecting the children within a container, you can apply this property to a single child to change its alignment within its parent. `alignSelf` overrides any option set by the parent with `alignItems`.

 ![Align Self](https://cdn-images-1.medium.com/max/800/1*J1JCoKwLCokX9JXVBvP71g.png)

-### Align Content
+## Align Content

-[alignContent](https://facebook.github.io/react-native/docs/layout-props#aligncontent) defines the distribution of lines along the cross-axis.
+[alignContent](layout-props#aligncontent) defines the distribution of lines along the cross-axis.
 This only has effect when items are wrapped to multiple lines using `flexWrap`.

 - `flex-start` (**default value**) Align wrapped lines to the start of the container's cross axis.